GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/README.md

 The `launch.py` a Python program that initiates a hyperparameter tuning process with two jobs for the learning rate (LR) parameter.
 In production environments, such experiments are typically tracked using open-source frameworks like MLFlow.

-Start the trainig:
+Start the training:
 ```bash
 python launch.py
 ```
-The first job will be first deployed to the demo-us-central1 GKE cluster with 4*A100 GPUs.
-For the second job, it will be deployed to the demo-us-west1 cluster with 4*L4 GPUs, because no 4*A100 GPUs were available in all clusters.
+The first job will be first deployed to the demo-us-central1 GKE cluster with 4\*A100 GPUs.
+For the second job, it will be deployed to the demo-us-west1 cluster with 4\*L4 GPUs, because no 4*A100 GPUs were available in all clusters.

 You also can check SkyPilot's status using:
 ```bash